Quantum channels and memory effects: Quantum channels: basic definitions and properties

 Similarly, a channel is called \textit{anti-degradable} when the opposite relation holds, i.e.,

-for some ${\Omega} \in \mathfrak{P}(E\mapsto Q)$.
-Special example of anti-degrabable channels are the {\it symmetric channels} introduced in~\cite{SSW08}: these are CPTP maps for which $\Phi$ and $\tilde{\Phi}$ coincide.
+for some ${\Omega} \in \mathfrak{P}(E\mapsto Q)$, as shown in Fig. \ref{fig2d}.
+Special examples of anti-degrabable channels are the {\it symmetric channels} introduced in~\cite{SSW08}: these are CPTP maps for which $\Phi$ and $\tilde{\Phi}$ coincide (hence they are both degradable and anti-degradable).
 Structural properties of degradable and anti-degradable channels have been extensively analyzed in Ref.~\cite{CRS08}, showing for instance that EB channels are always anti-degrabable.
-Analogous definitions can be obtained for \emph{weak-complementary} channels: in this case one says that $\Phi$ is \emph{weakly-degradable} if Eq.~(\ref{degra}) holds -- no need instead to define a weakly-anti-degradability condition as the latter can be shown to be equivalent to the anti-degradabilty condition~\cite{CGH06}.
+Analogous definitions can be obtained for \emph{weak-complementary} channels: in this case one says that $\Phi$ is \emph{weakly-degradable} if Eq.~(\ref{degra}) holds -- there is no need to define a weakly-anti-degradability condition as the latter can be shown to be equivalent to the anti-degradabilty condition~\cite{CGH06}.